amarkos/unsupervised-learning/README.md

 Course material for **Topics in cluster analysis**
-(as part of the course **Advanced Analytics for Data Science**) Blended Intensive Programme (BIP), September 5-15, October 2 and 20, 2023 – Naples
+(as part of the Blended Intensive Programme (BIP) **Advanced Analytics for Data Science**) September 5-15, October 2 and 20, 2023 – Naples

 § Name of instructor
 **Angelos Markos**, Democritus University of Thrace, Greece.